yangdanny97/yangdanny97.github.io/_posts/2022-05-22-chocopy-cil-backend.md

 ```
 Just two extra instructions buried in hundreds or thousands of instructions - very challenging to spot with my untrained eye.

-Afte removing the duplicate codegen, the test program was able to execute successfully and the decompiler output looked correct as well:
+After removing the duplicate codegen, the test program was able to execute successfully and the decompiler output looked correct as well:
 ```
 long[] array = new long[1];
 array[0] = 1L;